How to Prevent Sexually Transmitted Infections (STIs)

 Untreated gonorrhea or chlamydia can cause pelvic inflammatory disease (PID).
 PID is an infection of the uterus, fallopian tubes, and ovaries.
 Symptoms of PID are fever, nausea and vomiting, and pain in the abdomen.
 PID can lead to infertility and long-term pelvic pain.

 HPV is one of the most common STIs in the United States.
 Some HPV types are spread through sexual contact.
 Certain types of HPV can cause abnormal changes in the cervix that may lead to cancer.
-HPV also is linked to cancer of the anus, vulva, vagina, penis, head, and neck.
+HPV is also linked to cancer of the anus, vulva, vagina, penis, head, and neck.

 HPV infection generally has no symptoms.
 But a few types of HPV can cause genital warts.
 Warts can appear anywhere in the genital area.